alexhokl/notes/design_patterns/builder.md

 ##### Intent

-- Seaparate the constrcution of a complex object from its representation so that the same construction process can create different representations.
+- Separate the construction of a complex object from its representation so that the same construction process can create different representations.

 ##### Example